IBSim/VirtualLab/docs/source/examples/X-ray_imaging.rst

 The second change to note here is we are now using a mesh with multiple materials.
 As mentioned earlier this is only currently implemented for salome med meshes using mesh regions.
-In our case we have defined 3 regions in the mesh on line 42
+In our case the mesh has 3 regions Pipe, Block, and Tile.
-``Sim.Materials = {'Block':'Copper_NL', 'Pipe':'Copper_NL', 'Tile':'Tungsten_NL'}``

 For GVXR we have to define the corresponding materials using ``GVXR.Material_list`` in this case the pipe and block are both made from Copper. whilst the tile is